MelGalera/COVID-data-exploration-by-SQL/index.md

 <br>
 <br>

-**Question 2:** Determine COVID case fatality rates (Total deaths vs total cases, or the percentage of deaths in relation to the number of cases) worldwide, by country, by continent.
+**Question 2:** Determine COVID case fatality rates (Total deaths vs total cases, or the percentage of deaths in relation to the number of cases) worldwide, by country, by region/continent.
 Show the highest or top 10.

 ```sql
 -- create a view for the infection rates